twiechert/WiechertDataTablesBundle/README.md

 # Example

 ###1.
 Annotate your entities:

-There is an entity `Category` that points to the user who is its creator.
-We use the dafault Doctrine annotations and an annotation called `DisplayName` plus `Groups`.
+There could be an entity `Category` that points to the user who is its creator.
+We use the default Doctrine annotations and an annotation called `DisplayName` plus `Groups`.

 ```php
 <?php